2023 Solar Incentives Guide for Edgewood, KY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to encourage homeowners to make the switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
-Various kinds of incentives, such as cash back, discounts or credit towards your monthly utility bill, might be available to you.
-Certain incentives may be provided via the state of Kentucky, by your utility company or by county or municipality, while other incentives are federal.
+Solar incentives mitigate the cost of installing a solar panel system on your home.
+Financial incentives like these are intended to encourage more people to switch to renewable energy.
+Various types of incentives, like cash back, discounts or monthly utility bill credits, may be available to you.
+Certain incentives may be handled by the state of Kentucky, by your utility company or by county or municipality, while other incentives are federal.
 Types of solar incentives might include:

 - Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar system.
 Property tax exemptions let you exclude the value added by your solar system when calculating the amount of property tax you need to pay on your house.